LeSmurk/CraigieDev/_pages/ecstasks.md

-## TaskListComponent ##
+## TaskTreeComponent ##
 We define a tree, like we would any other behaviour tree system.
 In this one I have created 3 nodes, each with a different state and use Conditions to determine which node we move to after the current one.

 This tree is held within the TaskListComponent, which knows about the tree and which current TaskNode the entity is on.

 ## TaskTransitionComponent ##
 We use this as our method of determining when a task is finished.
 The task system goes through every entity with a TaskListComponent and a TaskTransitionComponent, using the condition passed to the transition component to determine which node to move to next in the tree held by the list component.
 It then adds that new component type to the entity and removes the TaskTransitionComponent.
 More info could be given to the task transition component and then that could be given to the new component when it is added but I found that for this test it wasn't needed.

 Previously I had this doing an "any_of" check that would see if any of the Task type components were on the entity but found a dedicated task transition component to be the easiest.
 It allows allows for more functionality as we could implement more features into the transition to make it slower between transitions etc.
 If we wanted multiple tasks to run at once we would have to be careful with this approach however, my assumption would be that either the TaskListComponent could have multiple runningTasks it knows about and the transition component would have to take into account which "stream" of task it is on or we would have sub-entites that would handle the multiple running tasks.

 ## The states ##